- Los Angeles Unified School District

 If my child has already had COVID-19, do they still need to be vaccinated?
 Why?

 While getting COVID-19 may offer some natural immunity from reinfection, it is not clear how long the immunity lasts.
 Because your child can still get reinfected with COVID-19 and have medical complications, the CDC recommends that those who have had COVID-19 get the COVID-19 vaccine.
-If your child received monoclonal antibody treatment for COVID-19, it is recommended to wait 90 days before getting vaccinated.
+If your child received monoclonal antibody treatment for COVID-19, your child can be vaccinated at any time; COVID-19 vaccination does not need to be delayed following receipt of monoclonal antibodies or convalescent plasma.

 -